SeattleChris/hepcat/DEVELOPMENT.md

 ## Deployment

 It should be possible to install this app on a variety of potential deployment locations, such as Google Cloud Platform, Amazon Web Service (AWS), Python Anywhere, Heroku, Digital Ocean, and others.
+Check [Deployment checklist](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/).

 ### Amazon Web Service - AWS